Cortlandt Whitehead: Biography

 Immediately upon admission to the ministry, he offered himself to the Right Reverend George H. Randall, D.D., Bishop of Colorado, to serve as missionary in his jurisdiction; and during August, 1867, he journeyed across the plains, a considerable portion of the journey being by stagecoach, to Denver, and thence to Black Hawk and Central City, in the mountains west of Denver.
 In these places, and at Georgetown and Idaho City, he held service and did missionary work for three years.

 He was married on July 29, 1868, to Charlotte Burgoyne King, of Roxborough, Mass.
 Her parents' names were John Cruikshank King and Mary Luke, of Scotch and English ancestry.
-His wife was born on December 27, 1842. he was advanced to the Priesthood in St. Mark's Chapel, Black Hawk, Colo., August 8, 1868, by the Right Reverend George M. Randall, D.D., Bishop of Colorado.
+His wife was born on December 27, 1842. he was advanced to the priesthood in St. Mark's Chapel, Black Hawk, Colo., August 8, 1868, by the Right Reverend George M. Randall, D.D., Bishop of Colorado.

-In 1870 he was called to the rectorship of the Church of the Nativity, South Bethlehem, Pa., and there remained eleven years, until he became Bishop of Pittsburgh in 1882.
+In 1870 he was called to the rectorship of the Church of the Nativity, South Bethlehem, Pennsylvania, and there remained eleven years, until he became Bishop of Pittsburgh in 1882.
 During that time he held several offices in the Diocese of Central Pennsylvania, and was Assistant Secretary of the convention for ten years.
 He received the degree of Doctor of Divinity from Union College in 1880.

 On January 25, 1882, at Trinity Church, Pittsburgh, he was consecrated Bishop of Pittsburgh, by the Right Reverend William Bacon Stevens, D.D., Bishop of Pennsylvania, assisted by the bishops of Ohio, Central Pennsylvania, New Jersey, West Virginia, and Huron, Canada.
 In 1887 he received the degree of Doctor of Divinity from Hobart College, and in 1890, the degree of Doctor of Sacred Theology from St. Stephen's College, Annandale.

 As bishop he presided over a diocese of twenty-four counties in Western Pennsylvania.
-He was president, ex-officio, of various Boards and Societies, a member of the Board of Managers of the Missionary Society of the Episcopal Church, Trustee of the General Theological Seminary, and Trustee of the Western University of Pennsylvania, situated at Pittsburgh.
+He was president, ex-officio, of various boards and societies, a member of the board of managers of the Missionary Society of the Episcopal Church, Trustee of the General Theological Seminary, and trustee of the Western University of Pennsylvania, situated at Pittsburgh.